ebd622/fe-crud/README.md

   -v $PWD/product-api-mock:/home/wiremock \
   wiremock/wiremock
 ```
 In both cases a docker container will be created and run.
+The only difference is a docker image.

 https://github.com/wiremock/wiremock-docker